ispc/ispc/docs/ispc_for_gen.rst

   cmake ../ -DISPC_EXECUTABLE_GPU=/home/install/bin/ispc && make

-You can also run separate compilation commands to achive the same result:
+You can also run separate compilation commands to achieve the same result:

 * Compile ISPC kernel for GPU:
   ::